syedumerahmedcode/factorial/README.md

 n!=n*(n-1)!
 ```

-For example, `7!=7*6*5*4*3*2*1=5040`.

 ## Fabonacci

 A _fabonacci_ number sequence is a sequence of numbers in which each number is the sum of two preceeding numbers.
 The initial two numbers in this sequence are 0 and 1.
+For example, `f(5)=f(4)+f(3)`.

 The formula for it is as follows:

 ```text